Learn How To Become A Successful Freelance Writer?

 This course will give you the opportunity to learn the skills required to be a successful freelance journalist from the comfort of your own home, or from anywhere in the world!

 The course is conducted by distance learning and delivered to you over your choice of 12 or 24 weeks.
-It is entirely self-paced, and you can take up to 2 years to complete the course.
+It is entirely self-paced, and you can take up to a year to complete the course.